June 18, 2019

 These typically are devoid of important nutrients, or have added ingredients that aren’t optimal.

 Now don’t get me wrong, I’m not a perfect food eater!
 These are the general guidelines I use when I’m buying my everyday foods, or looking for new products.
-I definitely buy some random foods sometimes, that don’t have perfect ingredients.
-In fact, today I bought some “Hazelnut Cocoa Pillows” cereal, which I’ve never had and looked like an exciting snack sometime.
-I don’t usually eat cereal, but this one looked really good and my diet is full of healthful foods, most of the time.
+I definitely buy some random foods sometimes, that don’t have ideal ingredients.
+In fact, today I bought some “Hazelnut Cocoa Pillows” cereal, which I’ve never had and looked like an exciting snack.
+I don’t usually eat cereal, but this one looked really good and my diet is full of nutrient dense foods, most of the time.
 I don’t feel guilty or “bad” about buying or eating it, what-so-ever.

 Thanks Marit for the excellant insight.
 Great pointers this one it is especially better to buy high quality meats that are grass feed because pestides accumulate in the animal.